Mortgage Glossary

 Fixed Rate Mortgage

-A home loan with an interest rate that stays the same for a set period (usually 1-5 years in NZ), providing payment certainty.
+A home loan with an interest rate that stays the same for a set period (usually 1-5 years in New

 Floating Rate